ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 max_rc
-  Specifies the maximum return code allowed for any ddname for the submitted job.
+  Specifies the maximum return code allowed for any job step for the submitted job.

   | **required**: False
   | **type**: int